M-2499/Mars_data/README.md

 **Tools Utilized**

-Throughout this project, we harness the power of the following tools:
+Throughout this project, I harness the power of the following tools:

 - [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/): A Python library that excels in parsing HTML and XML documents, making web scraping a breeze.
 - [Pandas](https://pandas.pydata.org/): A versatile data manipulation library that empowers us to efficiently manage, explore, and analyze our collected data.